Not All Knowledge Is Created Equal: Mutual Distillation of Confident Knowledge: Introduction

 \section{Introduction}

-\textit{``What knowledge to be selected for distillation"} is an essential question of mutual knowledge distillation (MKD)\footnote{The bidirectional mutual knowledge distillation (MKD), where two models can have the same or different architectures, is a combination of two single-direction KD.
-Bidirectional MKD has the potential to improve both models dynamically and progressively.
-Thus, this work focuses on MKD.} but has received little attention.
+``\textit{What knowledge to be selected for distillation}'' is an essential question of mutual knowledge distillation (MKD) but has received little attention.
 Existing MKD methods treat all knowledge of a deep model equally, i.e., all knowledge is distilled into another model without selection.
-However, there was no study on the knowledge selection, which could be a key, as empirically indicated in Table~\ref{table:comparison_each_model_distillation_selection}.
-This research question can also be expressed as:
+However,

 In clean scenarios, the knowledge source is generally reliable.
 Thus, simply distilling all knowledge is reasonable, and it has widespread use in existing KD works.
-However, in label-noise scenarios\footnote{We remark that the label-noise setting is typical and challenging in real-world machine learning applications, where the given datasets have non-perfect annotations.
-Additionally, in some recent work, it is shown that the performance gap of different approaches is relatively small in clean scenarios \cite{wang2020proselflc,yuan2020revisiting,wang2019symmetric,arazo2019unsupervised}.
-Therefore, we study selective knowledge distillation and evaluate our design of knowledge selection mainly under the setting of robust deep learning against noisy labels. }, the knowledge source is less reliable.
+However, in label-noise scenarios, the knowledge source is less reliable.
 The distilled incorrect knowledge would mislead the learning rather than help.
-Therefore, it is vital to note ``not all knowledge is created equal" and identify ``what knowledge could be distilled?".
+Therefore, it is vital to note ``not all knowledge is created equal'' and identify ``what knowledge could be distilled?''.
 We work on this problem from two aspects: (i) {\textit{making the knowledge source more reliable}}. (ii) {\textit{selecting the certain knowledge to distill}}.
 For the first aspect, many algorithms have been proposed, e.g., Tf-KD \cite{yuan2020revisiting} and ProSelfLC \cite{wang2020proselflc}.
 For simplicity, we exploit them and focus more on the second aspect: \textit{selective knowledge distillation}.